Tyler799/Morrowind-2020/Morrowind_2019.md

 Choose one of the following two:

 * [Vivec and Velothi - Arkitektora Vol.2](https://www.nexusmods.com/morrowind/mods/46266) - Remember to grab the texture replacer for project atlas in the optional files section.
 Download the version that's in the same quality as the textures you downloaded.
-* [Vivec-Velothi Retextured V3](https://www.nexusmods.com/morrowind/mods/32886) - A bit lower res in many areas, also not Atlas'd so if you're on a lower end machine you may want the other option.
+* OR [Vivec-Velothi Retextured V3](https://www.nexusmods.com/morrowind/mods/32886) - A bit lower res in many areas, also not Atlas'd so if you're on a lower end machine you may want the other option.
 However, some vastly prefer the style here.

 Then take all of these: